Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Optomechanical master equation for many-body CQED

 \subsection{The Model}

-We consider $N$ identical polarizable particles of mass $m$ interacting with $M$ optical modes in a confined volume, as in the example of Fig.\ \ref{fig:1}(a).
+We consider $N$ identical polarizable particles of mass $m$ interacting with $M$ optical modes in a confined volume.
+An exemplary situation is shown in Fig.\ \ref{fig:1}(a), depicting a gas interacting with $M=2$ cavity modes.
 The particles can be atoms or molecules, possessing an optical dipole transition that couples to the optical modes.
 The state of the system, composed of the particles' internal and external degrees of freedom and the optical modes, is described by the density operator $\hat{\rho}$.
 In quantum optical settings, where dissipation manifests as spontaneous emission and photon losses at the mirrors or in fibers, the equation of motion for $\hat{\rho}$ takes the form of a Born-Markov master equation:

 Here, $\mathcal{L}_{\rm diss}$ is the superoperator describing the incoherent dynamics, and the Hamiltonian $\hat{H}$ governs the coherent coupled dynamics in the electric dipole and rotating-wave approximation.
 Below, we introduce the individual terms and discuss the relevant timescales associated with each process.